jasonliang-dev/jasonliang-dev.github.io/pages/triangles.md

 Isn't it nice to have a library that just needs two functions for windowing?
 `InitWindow` and `WindowShouldClose` is all you need.

-Raylib's rendering API is the same style as OpenGL 1.1.
-This doesn't mean Raylib is using a version of OpenGL back in 1997.
+raylib's rendering API is the same style as OpenGL 1.1.
+This doesn't mean raylib is using a version of OpenGL back in 1997.
 Instead, it wraps multiple versions of OpenGL, using version 3.3 as the default.
 Internally, it creates dynamic vertex buffers that lives on the GPU and arrays of position and color data that gets written to every time `rlVertex3f` is called.
-At the end of the frame, the buffer is "flushed", transfering the data from memory to the vertex buffers that live on the GPU.
+At the end of the frame, the buffers are "flushed", transferring the data from memory to the vertex buffers that live on the GPU.

-Raylib is at a much higher level of abstraction compared to the previously explored options.
-It assumes you'll be drawing things like images and text, so Raylib starts the program with an orthograph projection that matches the size of the window. `rlMatrixMode(RL_PROJECTION)` and `rlLoadIdentity()` is called to reset the projection matrix so that the vertex positions will be in their proper place on the screen when drawn.
+raylib is at a much higher level of abstraction compared to the previously explored options.
+It assumes you'll be drawing things like images and text, so Raylib starts the program with an orthographic projection that matches the size of the window. `rlMatrixMode(RL_PROJECTION)` and `rlLoadIdentity()` is called to reset the projection matrix so that the vertex positions will be in their proper place when its time to draw on the screen.

-Because of the way Raylib's renderer works, it uses the same shader to draw colored rectangles and images.
-This can only be done by always having at least one texture bound.
+Because of the way raylib's renderer works, it uses the same shader to draw color filled rectangles and textures that you load from image files.
+This is only achievable by always having at least one texture bound.
 When the user draws something with no texture, such as a filled rectangle, it uses an internal 1x1 white texture to sample from.

-Raylib is very enjoyable to use as a video game library.
+raylib is very enjoyable to use as a video game library.
 I can definitely recommend it for beginner programmers who want to make their first few 2D games.
-The source code is also on GitHub and you can read it to learn more about OpenGL and game framework architecture in C.
+The raylib source code is also on GitHub so you can read it to learn more about OpenGL and game framework architecture in C.

+## Closing Thoughts

+Depending on the library/API that you choose, the path to drawing a triangle can either be an easy one (raylib), or a lengthy and difficult one (Vulkan).
+You have the option for your program run on multiple devices with SDL2, or on specific platforms like Windows, or the browser.

+The "Hello, Triangle" program doesn't paint the whole picture of what these APIs give you, and what they need from you when your program increases in complexity.
+Multisampling is easy with OpenGL, but is a little more involved with Direct3D 11.
+You probably won't work with uniforms in a library like raylib, but with Vulkan, you'll need to deal with descriptor pools, descriptor sets, and how they interact with shaders.